jandrycq/inspirational-quote-plugin/README.md

   - Use internationalization functions for text strings.

 - **Version Control:**
   - Use Git for version control.
+  - Create a new branch from Trunk and push your code there
+  - Once you are sure about your work, create a PR from the branch you created to Trunk
-  - Upload all your code to a GitHub repository.
+  - Fix all errors that may arise in your PR
+  - Merge your PR once everything works and notify us to check it

 - **Delivery Time:**
   - The task must be completed within one week.